mateimone/Distributed-Algorithms/README.md

+## This repository contains 3 Distributed Algorithms which build on one another to protect against crashing and Byzantine nodes.
+The algorithms are: Dolev's protocol, Byzantine Reliable Broadcast, and Causal-Order Broadcast

-# CS4545 Distributed Algorithms Lab
+## CS4545 Distributed Algorithms Lab
 ![course header](img/course_header.jpeg)

 This code is offered as a template for the course CS4545.